saurabhgadia4/lock-model/README.md

 == Branch Objective ==

-* This branch implements solution for priority inversion problem by removing global lock over mutex class for uniprocessor architecture.
+* This branch implements solution for priority inversion problem for uniprocessor as well as SMP architecture with the help of global lock over mutex class.
-* It is spawned from rtemsjpf-0.6-b2 and further developed.
+* It is spawned from uniproc-new1 and further developed.

 == Branch Status ==

-* We were successfull in developing a global lock free solution for the problem.
+* We were successfull in developing solution for priority inversion problem for both uniprocessor as well as SMP architecture.
 * This branch passes all the test cases present in good set of testcases.
-* This is the final branch for uniprocessor architecture.
+* This is the final branch for global lock solution.

 == Test Case Description ==